Explore all of the system contracts that Abstract implements.

 that the provided nonce for the transaction has not already been used by the sender.

-During the transaction validation, it also enforces that the nonce is set as used before the transaction execution begins.
+it also enforces that the nonce is set as used before the transaction execution begins.

 See more details in the nonces section.